It’s almost time. Time to get everything together to get your taxes done.

 Let’s aim for a less stressful tax season and start it off right!

-- Sign up for your CRA My Account – if you haven’t done so already, do this first thing.
+If you haven’t done so already, do this first thing.
 It will allow you to check on the status of refunds, your outstanding balances, RRSP & TFSA contribution room, and as well keeping the Canada Revenue Agency (CRA) up to date on your address and such.
-You will also be able to get any missing Notice of Assessments your tax preparer might require.
+You will also be able to get any missing Notices of Assessment (NOA) your tax preparer might require.

 - Did you get married or divorced?